-- Businesses with 500 employees or fewer, including sole proprietors and independent contractors, are eligible for SBA 7(a) loans in response to COVID-19 covering expenses for the period of February 15, 2020 through June 30, 2020.
-The CARES Act appropriates \$349 billion to cover these loans. - The loan amount will be 250% of the average salary expenditures/month for the year prior to the loan, up to \$10 million.
-For businesses not open yet in that period, the SBA will look at earlier receipts from 2020. - 7(a) loans can be used for: - Payroll, including for independent contractors and employees who work on commission; - Rent/Mortgage interest; - o Utilities. - For small businesses with employees, all or a portion of these loans will be forgivable if they use at least 75% of the loan for payroll costs during the 8-week period, and maintain employee numbers; forgivable amounts phase out as employer's payroll levels drop below that. - For independent contractors without employees, an amount equal to an 8-week share of their net profit for 2019 (as shown on their IRS Form 1040 Schedule C) is eligible for forgiveness. - The bill also increases the SBA "Express Loan" limit from \$350 thousand to \$1 million.
+- Businesses with 500 employees or less, including sole proprietors and independent contractors, are eligible for SBA 7(a) loans in response to COVID-19 covering expenses for the period of February 15, 2020 through June 30, 2020. - The loan amount will be 250% of the average salary expenditures/month for 2019, up to \$10 million.
+For businesses not open yet in that period, the SBA will look at earlier receipts from 2020. - 7(a) loans can be used for: - Payroll, including for independent contractors and employees who work on commission; - Rent/Mortgage interest; - o Utilities. - All or a portion of these loans will be forgivable for businesses that maintain the same average payroll levels as in the previous year; forgivable amounts phase out as employers lower that. - The bill also increases the SBA "Express Loan" limit from \$350 thousand to \$1 million.